itiden/statamic-fa-widget/README.md

 Then add your hostnames in the "hostnames" array (if empty, it will get for all)

+> If you have multiple hostnames there may appear to be "duplicate" entries, but they are not because they are pointing to different hostnames.

 ```php
 'hostnames' => [
     'https://my-hostname.com'